 The course surveys moral, ethical, and legal codes that govern and influence behavior and decision making in professional counseling.
-The students will learn key statutes and case law that pertain to counseling practice as well as how that relates to the American Counseling Association Code of Ethics.
+The students will learn key statutes and case law that pertain to counseling practice aswell as how that relates to the American Counseling Association Code of Ethics.
 Special focus of attention will be paid to HIPAA, Privacy and Limitations, Tennessee Licensure Statues for Professional Counseling.

-CG 681 Children and Families (3 cr. hrs.)
+COUN 681 Children and Families (3 cr. hrs.)

-This course provides for the study of family dynamics and key issues and addresses the related needs of children.
+This course provides for the study of family dynamics andkey issues and addresses the related needs of children.

 Emphasis is on using insights from family systems thinking, basic concepts of marriage and family counseling, and solution-focused brief counseling approaches to bring an integrative perspective to problems of parents and their children.
 Skills training for parents in handling behavior disorders is also studied.

-CG 687 Foundations of Marriage & Family Counseling (3cr. hrs.)
+COUN 687 Foundations of Marriage & Family Counseling (3cr. hrs.)

-The Foundations of Marriage and Family Therapy course serves as an initial exposure of the foundations, contextual dimensions, and practical applications of approaches in relationship counseling.
-Along with an historical review of family relationships in multiple cultures and a survey of assessments utilized in practice, the course compares current trends in therapy such as the Gottman Approach and EFT.
+This course provides an overview of Marriage and Family counseling theories, trends, and practical applications of approaches in relationship counseling.
+Along with an historical overview of family relationships across multiple cultures and a survey of assessments utilized in Marriage and Family counseling are reviewed.

-CG 698 Internship and Seminar in School Counseling (3-6 cr. hrs.)
+COUN 698 Internship and Seminar in School Counseling(3-6 cr. hrs.)

-The internship is a capstone experience designed to provide school counseling candidates opportunities to use and apply the knowledge, concepts, and skills acquired in their graduate program.
+The internship is a capstone experience designed to provideschool counseling candidates opportunities to use and apply the knowledge, concepts, and skills acquired in their graduate program.
 Interns take on role(s) of a guidance counselor at their school site(s).
-They will engage in a full range of activities including student planning, implementation of a guidance curriculum, individual and group counseling, services for the disabled, and staff development.
-Six hundred on-site clock hours are required; and supervision is provided through scheduled professional seminars and field supervision on the school site.
+They will engage in a full range of activities including student planning, implementation of a guidance curriculum, individual and group counseling, services for students with special needs, and staff development.
+Six hundred on-site clock hours are required.
 Pass/ Fail grade.

-CG 699 Internship/Seminar in Mental Health Counseling (3 cr. hrs.)
+COUN 699 Internship/Seminar in Mental HealthCounseling (3 cr. hrs.)

 This internship is a capstone experience designed to provide clinical mental health counseling degree candidate's opportunities to use and apply the knowledge, concepts, and skills acquired in their graduate program.
-Interns take on the role(s) of a counselor at their placement site(s).
-They will engage in a full range of activities, including intake, assessment, diagnosis, and individual and group counseling.
-Six hundred on- site clock hours are required, and weekly faculty supervision is provided on an individual and group basis, as well as on-site supervision by an appropriately credentialed practitioner.
+Interns take on the role(s) of a counselor at their placementsite(s).
+They will engage in a full range of activities, including intake, assessment, diagnosis, and individual andgroup counseling.
 Pass/Fail grade.

-CI 501 Curriculum, Instruction, and Assessment (3 cr. hrs.)
+CI 501 Curriculum, Instruction, and Assessment (3 cr.hrs.)

 This course focuses on systematic processes of instruction, assessment, and evaluation.
-Candidates will examine research-based best practices for implementing a rigorous and relevant curriculum, to include literacy and numeracy principles.
+Candidates will examine researchbased best practices for implementing a rigorous and relevant curriculum, to include literacy and numeracy principles.